 In Astrology, Each Planet Has Symbols and Meanings: Learn What They Are To Understand Your Birth Chart

 At a broad—or atmospheric, if you will—level, your astrological destiny hinges on the placement of the celestial bodies in our solar system at the time when you were born.
 For the purposes of horoscopes, we tend to focus on the particular location of the sun, which determines your sun sign (aka one of the 12 zodiac signs that you share with anyone born around the same time of year as you were).
-But to get a clear understanding of how the celestial map may influence your personality and life path, it’s worth considering the placements of the planets, too—all of which have unique meanings in astrology.
+But to get a clear understanding of how the celestial map may influence your personality and life path, it’s worth considering the placements of each planet, too, since each are unique symbols and hold different meanings in astrology.

 Experts In This Article